‘Your home is living space, not storage space’

 - You might have several Recycle Bin locations (for each of your partitions), so make sure to select the one you wish to configure.

 - Move down to the ‘Settings for selected location’ section.

 - Select the option ‘Don’t move files to the Recycle Bin.
 Remove files immediately when deleted’.

 - Press the Apply and OK buttons for your changes to become efficient.

 After you taking those steps, your deleted items will not be going into Recycle Bin anymore.
 Nonetheless, that setting might not be perfect for everyone.
-Indeed, most of your files are most likely harmless, so why delete them permanently for no obvious reason?
+Sure, some files on your computer can be unsafe, they are to be deleted after checking for malware.
+But most of your files are most likely harmless, so why delete them permanently for no obvious reason?
 You might wish them back.
 For example, you may change your mind.
 Or you can even delete something accidentally by hitting the Delete button without planning to do so.
 Anyway, if you wish only some of your items (those sensitive ones that you want no one to be aware of) to bypass Recycle Bin, there is a trick for you as well.
 Just hold down the Shift button while pressing the delete Key – this will make the item you want to get rid of vanish into thin air.

 Provide confirmation before deleting a file

 To prevent deleting important files by accident, you can configure your system in such a way as to ask for your confirmation before sending files and folders to Recycle Bin.
 Here is how you can do what is needed for that:

 - Go to your desktop and right-click your Recycle Bin.

 - Move down to ‘Display delete confirmation dialog’.